donejs/donejs/docs/guides/generator.md

 trim_trailing_whitespace = true
 ```

-All files support [EJS](http://www.embeddedjs.com/) placeholders. `<%= indent_style %>` will be used for the user choice whether to use whitespaces or tabs.
+All files support [EJS](http://www.embeddedjs.com/) placeholders.
+Here, `<%= indent_style %>` will be used for the user choice of using whitespaces or tabs.
 Finally, we can also remove `defaults/templates/file.js` since we won't be using it.

 ## Implementing the generator

-For the most part, DoneJS generators are simply [Yeoman](http://yeoman.io/) generators so everything documented there for [writing your own Yeoman generator](http://yeoman.io/authoring/) also applies here.
+For the most part, DoneJS generators are simply [Yeoman](http://yeoman.io/) generators so everything documented for [writing your own Yeoman generator](http://yeoman.io/authoring/) also applies here.
 For the user choice of tabs vs. spaces also refer to the chapter about [interacting with the user](http://yeoman.io/authoring/user-interactions.html).

 ### Adding the generator functionality

-Our generator needs ask if we want to use spaces or tabs and then copy the `.jshintrc` and `.editorconfig` files over to the destination.
-We also want to add an `npm run jshint` script to the `package.json` and also make sure that JSHint is run during `npm test`.
+Our generator needs to ask if we want to use spaces or tabs and then copy the `.jshintrc` and `.editorconfig` files over to the destination.
+We also want to add an `npm run jshint` script to the `package.json` and make sure that JSHint runs during `npm test`.
 The complete generator at `default/index.js` looks like this:

 ```js